ninja-way/pc-store/README.md

 ```

 ***Response:*** `200 OK`
-Return `400 Bad Request` if the request body contains error.
+Return `400 Bad Request` if the request body contains error or id is invalid.
 Return `404 Not Found` if there is no record with this `id`.

 ---